 Depending on the region, sŏrng·tăa·ou might also run a fixed route from the centre of town to outlying areas, or even points within the provinces.

 Many cities in Thailand have mor·đeu·sai ráp jâhng, motorcycle taxis that can be hired for short distances.
 If you’re empty-handed or travelling with a small bag, they can’t be beaten for transport in a pinch.

 In most cities, you’ll find motorcycle taxis clustered near street intersections.
 Usually they wear numbered jerseys.
-Fares tend to run from 10B to 50B, depending on distance and you’ll need to establish the price beforehand.
+Fares tend to run from 10B to 50B, depending on distance.
+You’ll need to establish the price beforehand.

 Bangkok is the only city in Thailand to have an above-ground (BTS) and underground light-rail (MRT) public transport system.